Critical Points in Quantum Generative Models: Details of the Numerical Simulations

-until convergence.
+where $c$ is the fermionic annihilation operator. $T_i$ and $U_i$ are i.i.d. normally distributed in order to break translational invariance.
+In our simulations, these random variables were centered at $T=1$ and $U=2$, respectively, and each had a variance of $10^{-2}$.

 Our implementation of gradient descent used a learning rate of $0.05$ and a momentum of $0.9$, and halted when either the function value improved by no more than $10^{-5}$ or after $10^6$ iterations, whichever came first.
+We initialized each instance at a uniformly random point in parameter space, with each parameter initialized within $\left[-2\cpi,2\cpi\right]$.

-To estimate the empirical distribution of local minima for the studied instances of VQE, we repeated this procedure $52$ times, using a new ansatz and uniformly random starting point for each training instance.
-We also verified numerically that $m$ as defined in Eq.~\eqref{eq:m_def} is on the order of $2^n$ for $H_{1,2}$, though we directly used Eq.~\eqref{eq:m_def} when computing $\gamma$.
+To estimate the empirical distribution of local minima for the studied instances of the varitional quantum eigensolver (VQE)~\citep{peruzzo2014variational}, we repeated this procedure $52$ times, using a new ansatz and uniformly random starting point for each training instance.
+We also verified numerically that $m$ as defined in \eqref{eq:m_def} is at least on the order of $2^n$ for $H_{1,2}$, though we directly used \eqref{eq:m_def} when computing $\gamma$.
 In all plotted instances, we normalize the energy scale by a factor of $c_{\text{VQA}}$, where

-this is just the overall factor of Eq.~\eqref{eq:vqa_obj}.
+this is just the overall factor of \eqref{eq:ham_loss_intro}.
 These units are such that the mean eigenvalue of $H-\lambda_1$ in the subspace of interest is at $E=1$.

-Finally, though we write $H_{1,2}$ for brevity when discussing our objective Hamiltonian, in practice we took i.i.d normal $T_i$ and $U_i$ at each link to break translation invariance.
-In our simulations, these random variables were centered at $T=1$ and $U=2$, respectively, and each had a variance of $10^{-2}$.
+In Sec.~\ref{sec:hva_numerics}, we tested our analytic results against a Hamiltonian informed ansatz.
+Specifically, we used the \emph{Hamiltonian variational ansatz} (HVA)~\citep{PhysRevA.92.042303}.
+For the Fermi--Hubbard Hamiltonian of \eqref{eq:spinless_fermi_hubbard}, each HVA layer is of the form